 I won’t delve into method here, but just for one example, the fact that Saint Ann’s never graded its students has been widely and thoroughly misunderstood, even at times at the school itself, as a reluctance to measure.
 Nobody has ever been more interested in measurement than Stanley Bosworth.
 He was a student of measurement and a teacher of it; one might fairly call him obsessed by it.

 The reason he refused to grade students is that grades don’t measure anything.
-Since they purport to, and don’t, they’re existentially fraudulent, poisoning the intellectual relationship between teacher and student, the only place where learning can occur.
+Since they purport to, and don’t, they’re existentially fraudulent, poisoning the intellectual relationship between teacher and student, where learning occurs.
 Some of the learning is of course eminently measurable (the result of adding two and two was never to Stanley a matter of opinion) — but measurement comes in the form of a score, not a grade, and a score is a private thing, belonging to the person scored.
 The part of learning that isn’t measurable by scores can only be described.
 Described anecdotally, narratively, at best poetically.

 Every institution celebrates itself for having a culture that distinguishes it from every other.
 That’s what every institution has in common with every other.
 It was one of Stanley’s great insights that your culture can’t obligate you to define yourself culturally.
 Stanley defined his operation not culturally but operationally.